DarthSim/quantizr/README.md

 ## Using with [libvips](https://github.com/libvips/libvips)

-libvips currently doesn't have Quantizr support.
-That's why Quantizr partly implements libimagequant API enough to be used with libvips.
+libvips 8.13+ has first-class support of Quantizr.

-Just link or rename `/usr/local/lib/pkgconfig/quantizr.pc` to `/usr/local/lib/pkgconfig/imagequant.pc`, and `/usr/local/include/quantizr/quantizr.h` to `/usr/local/include/quantizr/libimagequant.h`, and libvips will see Quantizr as libimagequant.
+Quantizr 1.3+ can't be used with earlier versions of libvips.
+If you want to use Quantizr with an earlier version of libvips, use Quantizr 1.2 and follow [the instructions](https://github.com/DarthSim/quantizr/tree/v1.2.0#using-with-libvips).

 ## Author